25 Best Google Apps in 2026 to Save Time and Get More Done

 PlatformsAndroid, iOS, Web

-This is the most innovative app developed by Google.
-Google Lens lets you find instant information just by scanning anything with your camera.
+This is the most innovative app Google has developed.
+Google Lens lets you find instant information just by scanning anything with your camera.ย ย

 It is very simple to use and even better than the text search we usually do.
 You can just scan anything with your camera, and Google will find the best results related to it.
 It will tell you what it is, translate it, or provide you with related information in seconds.